John-wallace89/MS1-BarbellGym/documentation/README.md

 CSS3

 Frameworks/libraries/programs -
-https://favicon.io/favicon-converter/ - Used to create logo for Title
+https://favicon.io/favicon-converter/ - Used to create logo for title.

+https://www.rawpixel.com/image/2337562/free-illustration-png-frame-black-texture - Used for background image.

+https://fonts.google.com/ - used for font design.

+bootstrap 4.3.1 - https://getbootstrap.com/docs/4.3/getting-started/introduction/ - used to help with responsiveness
+of the site.